Workflow Panels

 The workflow has states for each step that indicate to a user which steps can or cannot be accessed.
 Data states help indicate which steps are complete, incomplete or in an error state, as illustrated below.

-The Workflow Panel can also be collapsed and expanded:
+The Workflow Panel can also be collapsed and expanded horizontally, in order to save screen space:

-In the collapsed view, when the user hovers over a step the tooltip helps with identifying the purpose of that step:
+In the horizontally collapsed view, when the user hovers over a step the tooltip helps with identifying the purpose of it:

 The Workflow Panel can be configured by the application developer via the AIMMS model.
 Public Workflow Support Declarations have been defined inside the Pages and Dialog Support section of the AIMMS WebUI system library.
 These pre-declared identifiers are used to configure different workflows and their respective steps.

-To create and configure the Workflow Panel in the application you will need to create two string parameters.
+In order to configure the Workflow Panels in the application, first you need to create two string parameters.
 The first string parameter will configure the number of workflows in the application, while the second string parameter will configure the steps of each workflow.

 Note